tequdev/evernode-docs/docs/source/sdk/hotpocket/hpdevkit/overview.md

-# Getting started with DAPP development
+# Getting started with DApp development

-## HotPocket developer kit
+## HotPocket developer kit (hpdevkit)
 Evernode uses HotPocket as its smart contract engine.
 HotPocket smart contracts can be developed using any POSIX-compliant language/framework.
 Using the HotPocket developer kit, you can easily develop and test HotPocket smart contracts on your local PC for free.

+**_Throughout our documentation we may use the terms “DApp”, “smart contract” or “contract” due to historical reasons.
+They all mean the same thing._**

 ## Installation